Best practices: Cluster policies

 Final rollout

 Remove access to the unrestricted policies for restricted users when the deadline is reached.
-The rollout of cluster policies should now be complete.
+The rollout of compute policies should now be complete.

 Specific challenges & strategies